Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 # What industries offer the best pay for minorities?

-Note: People are considered minorities if they are not white males for this analysis.
+Note: for this analysis, people are considered minorities if they are not white males.

 <br><br>
 <img width="1000" alt="image" src="https://github.com/peter-thibodeau/salary_survey/assets/158618486/c03e6f2a-3f2d-4974-ad35-cd767fb1d0b4">